We are a global higher education association dedicated to advancing faith and intellect for the common good.

 The Nursing Department is grounded in a community based philosophy whose curriculum seeks to educate our students to provide care for persons where they live, work, and worship and as they move between home and health care systems.
 As such, Calvin nursing students have robust learning experiences in an array of acute care settings as well as in four urban, ethnically diverse, underserved neighborhoods that we have partnered with for decades.
 Faculty scholarly agendas include community based participatory research in our partner communities on neighborhood identified issues such as depression/anxiety and unintended pregnancy as well as other projects such as an interdisciplinary fall prevention program, inter-professional education, and simulation outcomes.

-Calvin College is a top-ranked liberal arts college that equips students to think deeply, to act justly, and to live wholeheartedly as Christ’s agents of renewal in the world.
+Calvin University is a top-ranked liberal arts institution that equips students to think deeply, to act justly, and to live wholeheartedly as Christ’s agents of renewal in the world.
 Approximately 3,600 Calvin students study the liberal arts and select from a broad range of majors and professional programs.
-The college is located in Grand Rapids, Michigan, in a thriving metropolitan region of approximately one million people situated equidistant from Chicago and Detroit.
+The university is located in Grand Rapids, Michigan, in a thriving metropolitan region of approximately one million people situated equidistant from Chicago and Detroit.

 Education and Experience

 Faculty members are expected to demonstrate excellent teaching ability and a track record of (or strong potential for) scholarly work.
 Several specialty areas of nursing expertise will be considered.
 Successful candidates will have either a PhD or DNP in nursing.

 1. Commitment to the Christian faith.

 2. Commitment to the integration of one’s faith with learning, particularly in one’s area of expertise as well as in student development.

 3. Commitment to the educational mission of Calvin University as a Christian liberal arts institution in the Reformed tradition, affiliated with the Christian Reformed Church.
 See Educating for Shalom.